-I think my memory and mind started to improve when I did each session in an oxygen chamber.
-The person who administered HBOT was a proven therapist by the name of Mal Hooper.
-I suspect the only reason I can manage my own blog now is because of HBOT, not to mention my overall progress.
-Several people contributed to the costs of HBOT hoping for my recovery.
-So my advice to other coma victims is definitely try HBOT, for me the process was to be put in an oxygen chamber for about an hour each time, the theory being that oxygen is central to the health of cells, especially brain cells.
+Several of my friends contributed to the costs for HBOT hoping for my recovery.
+So my advice to other coma victims is definitely try HBOT, for me the process was to be put in an oxygen chamber for about an hour each time, maybe once a week for a month, the theory being that oxygen is central to the health of cells, especially brain cells.

-A list of all the defects I’ve experienced since coma.
+The defects I’ve experienced since coma, mental and physical.
+The most notable being the right side of my body and my walking.
+The brains pathway can’t communicate with several parts, the toes are quite important for balance.
 Thinking about this site and how best to help other coma victims I decided that the best approach would be to tell others of the problems I’ve encountered.

 My balance has become bad, I trust my left side much more than my right.
 Several times each day I try to lift my left leg and stand only on my right, I have to hold somethings while trying, I try to hold with my right but it doesn’t always work.
 I try to use my right hand on stairway rails.
 I always find it difficult to stand in the shower but I must do that every day.
 I try and use my right hand in the shower to wash my hair and lather but must use the left sometimes.
 Also I try to brush my teeth with my right but still must use the left occasionally, maybe half half.

 I get many cramps in my right foot, I’m not using my arm so much because it doesn’t work well, I have to use my foot often to try and walk.
 Perhaps it’s the use of the foot that causes the cramp but I don’t remember getting cramps before.
 I suspect circulation has something to do with it, perhaps my mind is reacting and interpreting the sensations of my body differently and not like before and judging unusual stimulation generically as cramp.